dnsbackup/dns/README.md

 // A simple DNS query example
 require("vendor/autoload.php"); // Require API Source

-use PurplePixie\PhpDns\DNSQuery;
+use Async\Dns\DNSQuery;

 // Your DNS Server
 $dns_server = "ns.somehost.com";

-// create DNS Query object - there are other options we could pass here
+// create Query object - there are other options we could pass here
 $dns_query = new DNSQuery($dns_server);

 // the question we will ask